 The free printable version of these labels are available to members of Fun-A-Day’s free email community.
-Click the button below if you’d like to have them sent to your email.
-If you’re not a member of my email group, you’ll be signing up for even more early childhood education resources.
+Click the button below to sign up for the email newsletter and get the labels as a freebie.

 Already a member?
 Check in our member resource library . . . or just fill out the form to get it sent to your email.